siyul-park/uniflow/ext/docs/sequential_node.md

-# Block Node
+# Sequential Node

-**The Block Node** systematically manages complex data processing flows and executes multiple sub-nodes sequentially.
+**The Sequential Node** systematically manages complex data processing flows and executes multiple sub-nodes sequentially.
 This allows you to organize data processing tasks clearly and efficiently.

 ## Specification